 When does maternity leave start?

-Leave can start before the child is born if the mother wants to prepare for the birth, or after.
-Complications of pregnancy may dictate when a mother will begin her leave.
-For women who work for a company with 15 or more employees, the Pregnancy Discrimination Act offers some job protection in the event of a complication.
-These employees should be treated like any worker with a temporary disability.
+Paid or unpaid leave can start before the child is born, if the mother wants to prepare for the birth, or after.
+Complications of pregnancy may dictate when a mother begins her job-protected leave.
+For women who work for a company with 15 or more employees, the Pregnancy Discrimination Act offers some job protection in the event of a health complication.
+New parents should be treated like any worker with a temporary short-term disability.

 The economics of maternity leave

-The United States is the only developed nation that does not mandate paid maternity leave.
-In some countries, like Finland, new moms are paid for up to three years after the birth of their child.
-In the UK, they can receive up to 39 weeks of paid maternity leave.
-In the US, it’s estimated only 16% of private-industry workers have access to any type of paid maternity leave.
+The United States does not mandate paid family leave nationwide.
+In some countries, like Finland, Denmark, and Norway, new mothers are paid for extended paid maternity leave following the birth of their child.
+This is not the norm in the U.S. In fact, only a relatively small percentage of private-industry workers have access to any type of paid maternity leave.

 The cost of taking time away from work for the birth of a child can have a direct impact on the amount of leave time requested and used.
-Over two-thirds of all mothers and 40% of households with children under 18 are run by women who are the primary breadwinner.
-Some data puts 25% of women return to work within 2 weeks of the birth of their child: likely for economic reasons.
+Women who are the primary breadwinner or single parents often must go back to work as soon as they can for economic reasons.

 Is maternity leave paid or unpaid?

-A maternity leave letter is not required by law, but many companies use them to document an employee leave request so they can determine how work will be redistributed during the absence and when the mom plans to return.
-Employees may voluntarily offer them to document their request.
-The letter generally outlines how much leave the new mother anticipates they will need and when the company can expect them to return to work.
-Some new mothers offer suggestions on how to allocate their work load in their absence, as well.
+A maternity leave letter is not required by law, but many companies use it to document an employee’s request.
+It also helps them determine redistribution of work during the leave of absence and plan for the employee’s return.
+The letter generally outlines how much leave the new mother anticipates needing and when the company can expect her to return.
+This is also the place where some new mothers offer suggestions on how to allocate their workload in their absence.

-The US workforce is ever-growing and without new workers to fill the jobs of the future, business will grind to a halt.
-Children make that happen.
-When workers have the job-protection they need, and even some form of compensation, they can start their families with confidence.
+The bottom line is that in an ever-growing workforce, maternity leave is good for both employees and employers.
+Without new workers to fill the jobs of the future, business could grind to a halt.
+Children are the future of a robust business economy.
+When today’s wage earners have the job protection, health insurance, vacation time, and other compensation they need, they can start families with confidence.